4nakin/Growth-Hacking/growth_hacking_manifesto.md

 >"Most critical is getting the right people into the funnel."  - [… at the right time]

 >"Hack biz dev.
 Hack marketing.
-Hack the norm." - It's an ethos and mantra that works everywhere
+Hack the norm." - It's an ethos and mantra that works everywhere.

 _Personal Note: take better notes._

-###See you all next week when I share the three magic questions you need to be asking yourself now, always, and forever.
+### See you all next week when I share the three magic questions you need to be asking yourself now, always, and forever.